verdaccio/verdaccio/wiki/docker.md

 $ docker-compose up --build
 ```

-You can set the port to use (for both comtainer and host) by prefixing the above command with `PORT=5000 `.
+You can set the port to use (for both container and host) by prefixing the above command with `PORT=5000 `.

 Docker will generate a named volume in which to store persistent application data.
 You can use `docker inspect` or `docker volume inspect` to reveal the physical location of the volume and edit the configuration, such as: